 If you’ve ruled out network interference using the tools listed above, you may need to try updating your router’s firmware.
 This is essentially the device’s “operating system,” and like any other piece of software, it needs to be updated from time to time to keep functioning properly.

-If you’ve updated your firmware and are still getting disconnects, you may need to consider replacing the router outright, especially if it is more than a few years old.
+If you’ve updated your firmware and are still getting disconnects, you may need to consider replacing the router outright, especially if it’s more than a few years old.
 Routers are computers, and computers unfortunately do tend to fail after a few years.
 If you’ve been renting a modem and router from your ISP, it might be better to invest in your own equipment since ISPs tend to rent out old hardware.